 4. On the Command prompt screen, type bootrec /fixmbr and press the Enter key.

-5. Wait for the command to complete and also run bootrec /fixboot and bootrec /rebuildbcd commands to fix this issue.
+6. Next, run bootrec /fixboot and bootrec /rebuildbcd commands to fix this issue.

 After running above commands, type Exit and press the enter key to close the command prompt screen and restart your computer.